 The money you contriute into your super account accrues interest.
-As time goes on and your fund grown, interest begins to accrue on the money you make from interest, and so on.
+As time goes on and your fund grows, interest begins to accrue on the money you make from interest, and so on.
 Money grows in value, and expansion fosters expansion.
-This is referred to as compund interest.
+This is referred to as compound interest.

 Let’s imagine you have $10,000 in your super and make monthly contributions of $100 to put this in context.
 If your super is compounded monthly at a rate of 4.25 per cent, it will reach $27,967 in ten years. $55,429 in 20 years; $161,556 over 40 years.

 Compound interest makes it possible to earn money without exerting more effort.
 Planning and starting early will help you have the retirement of your dreams.